linoush/DM_Velocity_Distribution/README.md

 These files are the most up-to-date source for the velocity distribution.
 We recommend using them over the analysis from [arXiv:1708.03635].
 Note that we use V,pec = (U, V, W ) = (8.50,13.38, 6.49) km/s (Coskunoglu, B., Ak, S., Bilir, S., et al. 2011, MNRAS, 412, 1237) and the local circular velocity v = 235 km/s.
 For the Galctocentric velocities, please use the best fit functions in the paper.

 We provide the following functions:
-* f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contributio, normalized to 1.
+* f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contributions, normalized to 1.
 * f(v) substructure: this is the substructure component's velocity distribution in heliocentric frame, normalized to 1.
 * f(v) halo: this is the halo component's velocity distribution in heliocentric frame, normalized to 1.
 * f(v) SHM: this is the standard halo model's velocity distribution in heliocentric frame, normalized to 1.
 * g(vmin): The integral of f(v)/v in the heliocentric frame of the total distribution.

+#### Note:
+(September 26, 2018) An change to the relative contributions of the substructure and the virialized component has been updated in the f(v) total.
+In upcoming work (Necib, Lisanti, Garrisson-Kimmel et al. 2018) we will show how to obtain the contribution of mergers relative to the virialized component.
+This will include an error band.
+The result is as follows:

+$$ f(v) = $$